cursive-works/wagtail-plotly/README.md

 'wagtail_plotly',
 ```

-## Out of the box
+## Usage overview

-There are currently several plot blocks that are ready to use:
+There are several plot blocks that you can use out of the box:

 * [BarChartBlock / LinePlotBlock](https://github.com/cursive-works/wagtail-plotly/blob/master/docs/bar_and_line.md)
 * [ContourPlotBlock / HeatmapPlotBlock](https://github.com/cursive-works/wagtail-plotly/blob/master/docs/contour_and_heatmap.md)
 * [PieChartBlock](https://github.com/cursive-works/wagtail-plotly/blob/master/docs/pie.md)
 * [ScatterPlotBlock](https://github.com/cursive-works/wagtail-plotly/blob/master/docs/scatter.md)

-Each plot block has a number of trace/layout fields appropriate to its type.
+Adding one of these blocks provides you with input fields to manage the content of your plot, primarily titles and data, and a layout/style option(s).
+There is one default option out-of-the-box and more can be added by developers via `.json` files using [Plotly's schema](https://plotly.com/python/reference/index/).
+[See Customising](Customising)

+This app also provides versions of the above blocks that support case by case customisation via a json field in the CMS UI.

 ### Example use